| HomeDownload

 in it's 'group'.
 These Controllers perform local device matching as

+normal, but do not forward the Part XML.
 This means that musicians can be scattered over the Internet, yet

 you can hear everything your group is playing.
 The quality and availability